Xage0424/Comparative-Analysis-of-Activation-Functions-in-Shallow-Neural-Networks-for-Multi-Class-Image/README.md

 # Concept/Idea:
-Comparisons of how different chosen activation functions perform on a shallow neural network with constant architectural parameters in each dataset for multi-class image classification like MNIST Digits and CIFAR-10 using the selected evaluation metrics.
+Comparisons of how different chosen activation functions perform/behave and affects on a shallow neural network performances with constant architectural parameters in each dataset for multi-class image classification like MNIST Digits and CIFAR-10 using the selected evaluation metrics.

 # Image Datasets to be used:
 1. MNIST Handwritten Digits (Grayscale)